renehorstmann/Pixelc/doc.md

 While a selection is active, all drawing stuff is only applied inside the selection box.

 ![img](res/button_copy.png)
-The copy button copies the current selection
+The copy button copies the current selection.

 ![img](res/button_cut.png)
 The cut button cuts the current selection and replaces it with transparency.

 ![img](res/button_crop.png)
-The crop button crops the canvas onto the current selection (removing everything outside the selection)
+The crop button crops the canvas onto the current selection (removing everything outside the selection).

 If copied or cut, the selection box may be moved on the canvas or in a new frame, layer or image tab.